macias/TrackPlanner/documentation/Running.md

   --name running-mapnik overv/openstreetmap-tile-server import
 ```

-Running it is the first step and I recommend running it once before each season.
+Running it is the first step and I recommend running it once before each season (please note it can be lengthy process).
 Please customize it according to your system.

 **run-mapnik.sh**
 ```